 Take this medication by mouth as directed by your doctor, usually twice daily.
-Take this medication with a full glass of water (8 ounces or 240 milliliters), unless your doctor directs you otherwise.
-Do not lie down for at least 10 minutes after taking this drug.
-Take this medication either with food, right after meals, or with antacids to prevent stomach upset.
+Take this medication with a full glass of water (8 ounces/240 milliliters), unless your doctor directs you otherwise.
+Do not lie down for at least 10 minutes after taking this medication.
+If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.

-Dosage is based on your medical condition and response to treatment.
-To lessen side effect risks (such as stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
-Do not increase your dose or take it more often than prescribed.
-For chronic conditions such as arthritis, continue taking it as directed by your doctor.
+The dosage is based on your medical condition and response to treatment.
+To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose for the shortest possible time.
+Do not increase your dose or take this drug more often or for longer than prescribed.
 Discuss the risks and benefits with your doctor or pharmacist.
-Also, the manufacturer recommends that you do not take more than 400 milligrams per day because this may increase your risk of liver problems.

-In certain conditions (such as arthritis), it may take 1-2 weeks before the full benefits take effect when this drug is taken regularly.
+For certain conditions (such as arthritis), it may take 1-2 weeks of taking this drug regularly until you get the full benefit.

-If you are taking this drug on an "as needed" basis (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
-If you wait until the pain has significantly worsened, the medicine may not work as well.
+If you are taking this drug "as needed" (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
+If you wait until the pain has worsened, the medicine may not work as well.

 See also Warning section.

-Tell your doctor right away if any of these unlikely but serious side effects, including: hearing changes (such as ringing in the ears), mental/mood changes, difficult/painful swallowing, symptoms of heart failure (such as swelling ankles/feet, unusual tiredness, unusual/sudden weight gain).
+Tell your doctor right away if you have any serious side effects, including: hearing changes (such as ringing in the ears), mental/mood changes, easy bleeding/bruising, difficult/painful swallowing, symptoms of heart failure (such as swelling ankles/feet, unusual tiredness, unusual/sudden weight gain).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.